harness/migrator/docs/docs/advanced/cross-account.md

 workflow-scope: project
 ```

-:::note
+:::caution

-The two accounts need to be in the same cluster for this to work.
-For example, if the FirstGen account is in Prod1 & the NextGen target account is in Prod2, this will not work.
+For this technique to work, both accounts must be in the same cluster.
+For example, If the FirstGen account is in `Prod1` and the NextGen target account is in `Prod2`, this method will not work.

 :::

 ## Different Cluster
-There are certain scenarios that would require migration from one cluster to another or one installation to another.
-Here are few scenarios -
+There are certain scenarios where migration is needed between clusters or installations.
+Here are a few examples:

-1. You would like to move from SelfManaged FirstGen to SaaS Nextgen.
+1. Moving from SelfManaged FirstGen to SaaS NextGen.
-2. You would like to move from Prod1 FirstGen cluster to Prod3 Nextgen cluster.
+2. Moving from Prod1 FirstGen cluster to Prod3 NextGen cluster.
-3. You would like to merge two FirstGen SelfManaged installations to a single NextGen SelfManaged installation.
+3. Merging two FirstGen SelfManaged installations into a single NextGen SelfManaged installation.

-We can also use this technique to have a single accounts for multiple organizations that are spread across different SaaS clusters.
+This technique can also be used to have a single account for multiple organizations across different SaaS clusters.
-We can achieve this by using the `--target-account`, `--target-api-key` & `--target-gateway-url` flags.
-All the commands like `account`, `app`, `workflows`, `pipelines` etc. can leverage these flags.
-The `--account` & `--api-key` will refer to the FirstGen account ID and API key.
+To achieve this, you can use the `--target-account`, `--target-api-key`, and `--target-gateway-url` flags with commands like `account`, `app`, `workflows`, `pipelines`, etc. The `--account` and `--api-key` will refer to the FirstGen account ID and API key.

 **Example -**